gritzko/ron/README.md

 ```

 In this mode, the zip byte specifies the past uncompressed UUID we use as a
 reference.
+Index 0 points at the recentmost uncompressed UUID, 1 to the
+previous one, etc.
 Similarly to the short mode, we set a number of l.s. half-bytes to
 zeroes, replace middle half-bytes with new values and keep the m.s. half-bytes
 the same.